Automate TLS for dynamic domains with Traefik + Hetzner DNS.

 Gotchas

-A few things are worth knowing.
+A few things worth mentioning ,

-• The HTTP provider merges with the existing config.
+- HTTP provider merges with the existing config.
 It does not replace it.
 This is useful, because static routers keep working.

 Let's Encrypt retries failed challenges, but the user may not see clear feedback.
 It is worth checking DNS before accepting the domain.